dillionmegida/dillionmegida.com/src/pages/p/9. frontend-and-backend-development/index.md

 In the robot example, the back-end focuses on how the robot should work or respond to changes.

-Most times, the back-end developers work with the front-end developers as they are responsible for structuring the positions which the contents gotten from the back-end process are gotten.
+Most times, the back-end developers work with the front-end developers as they are responsible for structuring the positions which the content gotten from the back-end process are gotten.

 Front-end developers are not restricted to only the front-end neither are the back-end developers to only the back-end.
 Any knowledge of the other field aids in good communication between the two sections.